ILLGrenoble/cameo/INSTALL.md

 - CAMEO_PROXIES=ON: to build the proxies
 - CAMEO_API_CPP=ON: to build and install the C++ API
 - CAMEO_API_PYTHON=ON: to build and install the Python API
+- CAMEO_DOC=ON: to build the documentation

-If CAMEO_ALL is selected then all the options are selected.
+If CAMEO_ALL is selected then all the options are selected except CAMEO_DOC.

 #### Debian-based Linux